 “Accessibility has been trending upward, and it’s well past time.
 One of the changes I’m most excited about is the integration of voice navigation into eCommerce.
 Voice search has been on an upswing for the past few years, allowing users the opportunity to search for things they need via voice commands.
 But the ideal situation is for users to be able to go straight from that command to be able to navigate an online storefront and buy what they need through voice alone.”Christen Costa, CEO, Gadget Review

 Voice offers vast possibilities for brands as speech recognition becomes more sophisticated and technology gets better at natural language processing.
 By 2023, voice-based search is predicted to jump to $40 billion.
 The market share for consumer spending via voice assistants is also expected to reach 18% by 2023.
-Implementing voice technology into your website or app can transform how accessible and inclusive you are, and help you reach a wider audience.
+Leveraging the advancements in text-to-speech voices, integrating voice technology into your website or app can transform how accessible and inclusive you are, and help you reach a wider audience.

 “Transparency is becoming a key differentiator for companies looking to stand out from their competition.
 With a wealth of information at their disposal, customers can make more informed choices between vendors, and they tend to choose the company that is most transparent upfront about the sale and post-sale relationships.”Jack Vawdrey, Head of Content Marketing, Vista Point Advisors